 Local vs. National Solar Company – Pros and Cons

 When the residential solar market was developing around 2010, the market was dominated by large national installers selling solar leases, but since then options with local contractors and financing sources have increased (read more about financing and the lease or buy decision).
 A recent study by the National Renewable Energy Laboratory found that local installers on average charge 10% less than national installers.
-There are pros and cons to each path, however, so pick what is best for your situation.
+There are pros and cons to each path, however, so pick what is best for your situation when selecting a solar contractor.

 |Local Installer||National Installer|